Small-scale structure in vector dark matter: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Neal Dalal for an insightful discussion on constraints on the boson mass, as well Ray Hagimoto, Siyang Ling, Andrew Long and HongYi Zhang for helpful conversations.
 MA and MJ are partly supported by a NASA grant 80NSSC20K0518.
-The numerical simulations were carried out on the NOTS cluster supported by the Center for Research Computing at Rice University.
+The numerical simulations used the NOTS cluster supported by the Center for Research Computing at Rice University.